-Attack on Student A student or students set upon another student in a forceful, hostile or aggressive way with or without provocation.
+Attack A student or students set upon another individual in a forceful, hostile or aggressive way with or without provocation.

 Behavior Violations Student behaviors that are inappropriate (not appropriate in school setting), unacceptable (not acceptable in any setting), or unskillful (behavior not yet learned or behavior demonstrated unskillfully) that warrant predictable and timely interventions and accountability.